CSCfi/csc-user-guide/docs/quantum-computing/helmi/helmi_quick.md

 ## Creating Circuits for Helmi

 In order to efficiently use Helmi, some knowledge of the underlying system architecture and topology is needed.
-[Helmi's topology is described here](../../../computing/helmi/) and the examples below show how this topology is utilised to improve results.
+[Helmi's topology is described here](../helmi/) and the examples below show how this topology is utilised to improve results.

 The full set of examples can be found here [**Insert link**] showing the differences between simulators and Helmi and how to construct your circuits for optimum results.
 This repository also contains some useful scripts for submitting jobs.
 As of the Pilot-Phase project only **Qiskit** examples and scripts will be available.
 Users can still submit jobs to Helmi in Cirq and support for Cirq will come soon.

 The `csc_qu_tools` python file contains all the necessary functions and classes needed for using Helmi via LUMI.
-This tool is not required for Qiskit usage as it provide much of the same functionality as `qiskit-iqm`, the Cirq class is required for Helmi specific functionality, therefore we recommend users to use this for submitting jobs to Helmi.
+This tool is not required for Qiskit usage as it provides much of the same functionality as `qiskit-iqm`, the Cirq class is required for Helmi specific functionality, therefore we recommend users to use this for submitting jobs to Helmi.

 ### `csc_qu_tools`